Living with myeloma

 • Living Made Easy

-Living Made Easy runs an information service.
+Living Made Easy offers free advice and information about disability equipment and mobility products.
 It also has specialist advisers and occupational therapists.
-They can give advice on aids and specialist equipment, including walking aids and wheelchairs.
+It can give advice on aids and specialist equipment, including walking aids and wheelchairs.

 • Scope